Radouch/Fredik/README.md

     // use only logo without text (i.e. without site name)
     $wgMedikUseLogoWithoutText = true;

-#### Responsive skin

-Note that this skin is responsive by default, i.e. it fits the screen both on desktops and on mobile screens.
-If you need unresponsive design, just set in `LocalSettings.php`:

-    $wgMedikResponsive = false;

 #### Content width

 You can set the content width with `$wgMedikContentWidth`, which has four